Posterior vitreous detachment

 You may find floaters frustrating as they get in the way of seeing things which can make activities, such as reading, difficult.
 This is particularly true if you have one large, distracting floater.
 If this is the case, you might find the following technique helps: move your eyes around in a gentle circular motion so you create currents in the vitreous within your eyes.
 This can sometimes move the floater out of your direct field of vision.
 It works best if you have one large floater rather than lots of small ones.

 Making things bigger can also help you to see around the floaters.
 Our publication "Making the most of your sight" will help you make the most of your sight while you experience floaters, and it is free to individuals.
-For more information or to order a copy, call our Helpline on 0303 123 9999.
+For more information or to order a copy, call our Helpline on 0303 123 9999, or you can download it below:

 - Starting out: Making the most of your sight (PDF, 1,357 KB)